Gabriela Sepúlveda: 2014–2016 Pero Nadie and Venezuela music success

-2017: Telemundo and Netflix Acting Debut
+2017: Telemundo and Netflix acting debut

 Gabriela Sepulveda made her televised acting debut in Telemundo's, Jenni Rivera: Mariposa De Barrio on June 27, 2017.
 The show follows the life story of the late singer-songwriter Jenni Rivera based on the autobiography written by Rivera "Unbreakable: My Story, My Way" before her death in 2013.
 Sepulveda portrayed Rivera's youngest daughter, Jenicka López Rivera, ages twelve, thirteen, fourteen, and fifteen- year-old.
 Press described Sepulveda's character as being "a bright, sweet girl, and beautiful from the soul...whose ingenuity allows her to delve into any subject no matter how deep it may be and win the game with a wide advantage, all while maintaining his irresistible smile."
 Shortly after, the series aired in the streaming platform of Netflix Latinoamérica, and on January 1, 2020, the series made its debut on, Netflix USA.

-2014-2022: Viral Video and The "Star Spangled Banner"
+2014–2022: Viral video and The "Star Spangled Banner"

 In 2018, Sepulveda caught the attention of internet users when her video performing a cover of Selena Quintanilla's "Bidi Bidi Bom Bom", in a street in South Korea made her viral, reaching more than 3 million views to this day.
 Gabriela Sepulveda has been invited to perform for several notable sports teams from the San Francisco Bay Area.
 On September 18, 2022, Gabriela was invited to perform for the NFL at the San Francisco 49ers vs. Seattle Seahawks game at Levi's Stadium for 68,500 people in honor of Latino Heritage Month.
 September 13, 2014, she was asked to sing the U.S. National Anthem for the San Francisco Giants.
-In December 11 of 2014, she was first invited to perform the Star Spangled Banner for the San Jose ice hockey team, the Sharks, and she was invited again to perform the anthem in November 2022 for Los Tiburones Night, in honor of Latino Heritage Month.
+On December 11, 2014, she was first invited to perform the Star Spangled Banner for the San Jose ice hockey team, the Sharks, and she was invited again to perform the anthem in November 2022 for Los Tiburones Night, in honor of Latino Heritage Month.
 She has also sang numerous times for the San Jose Earthquakes, and, in 2015, for the San Jose Barracudas.